SkyKings-Guild/Guides/guides/voidgloom.md

 - Armor: Recomb & hpb Weapon: hpb
 - Optional:Necromancy summons (low mana cost mobs (nether mobs such as barbarians and wither spectres)), SOS Flare or Overflux orb or better.

-   -Use Duplex Terminator ( Explosive Arrows see [Jax](https://wiki.hypixel.net/Jax) ) to quickly pass the hits phase. (you can use 1-2 twilight arrow posion here to get extra 10% damage for 20sec)
+- Use Duplex Terminator ( Explosive Arrows see [Jax](https://wiki.hypixel.net/Jax) ) to quickly pass the hits phase. (you can use 1-2 twilight arrow posion here to get extra 10% damage for 20sec)
-  -Damage it as usual with hyperion till next phase , try to remain hyperion's wither sheild as it negates most damage.
+  - Damage it as usual with hyperion till next phase, try to remain hyperion's wither shield as it negates most damage.
-  -After it goes in Broken Heart Radiation phase you can use mana steal soul whip to regain lost mana.
+  - After it goes in Broken Heart Radiation phase you can use mana steal soul whip to regain lost mana.
-  -reapeat the process and Kill it with Daedalus Axe and Golden dragon pet swap
+  - Reapeat the process and Kill it with Daedalus Axe and Golden dragon pet swap